Congress of Alexandria

 The Congress or Council of Alexandria was a 1755 meeting of Major-General Edward Braddock, commander-in-chief of the British Army in North America and governors of five of the constituent colonies.
 These were Robert Dinwiddie of Virginia, Horatio Sharpe of Maryland, Robert Hunter Morris of Pennsylvania, William Shirley of Massachusetts and James DeLancey of New York.

 The meeting was held on 15 April 1755 at Carlyle House in Alexandria, Virginia, home of one of that city's prominent figures, John Carlyle.

 The meeting was an attempt by Braddock to raise funds for a war fund to fight the French in the coming French and Indian War.
-The governors rebuffed the request demanding prior funding from the Parliament of the United Kingdom.
+The governors rebuffed the request demanding prior funding from the Parliament of Great Britain.
 The Congress did, however, agree on a war plan for a four-pronged attack against New France.

 Sir William Johnson of New York, who was also present at the meeting, was appointed Superintendent of Indian Affairs and commissioned a major-general.
 He was tasked with meeting with the Iroquois Confederacy to keep them neutral in the war.